THE MERIT SYSTEM

 Sayings about work.
 There are many phrases that teach the principle of working diligently.
 A few that I learned are:

 1. As you sow, so shall you reap.
-This is a farming analogy that is used in the Old Testament of the Bible.
+This is a farming analogy that is in the Old and New Testament of the Bible.

 3. The early bird gets the worms.